scottyler89/umap_tsne_experiment/README.md

 Okay - so folks have griped that the "false creation of struction from nothingness" might only happen when you "reduce" from 2 dimentions to 2 dimentions.
 Of course, that's not the point of dimension reduction - the point is to reduce dimensions. https://twitter.com/slavov_n/status/1683785160825643008

 So - what if the "intrinsic" dimentionality is 2, but there are lots of redundant dimentions?
 In this situation, we have 2 "real dimentions" that could explain most of the variation in the data.
 We'll first simulate those 2 "real dimentions" (left hand column in the plots below), then we'll create 100 redundant dimentions per real dimention for our 1000 observations (+variable amounts of noise for the redundant dimentions: rows).
-So here, the input fed into the tSNE and UMAP algs are actually 1000 rows (observations), with 200 features (columns).
+So here, the input fed into the algs are actually 1000 rows (observations), with 200 features (columns).
 But they are generated from 2 main features + variable amounts of noise.
 Do we still see structure from nothing when we are actually performing dimensionality reduction from 200 features to 2, knowing that the underlying 2 main features are unrelated?
 Yes.

 ![True Dimensions vs Dimension Reduction](assets/true_dims_with_noise_vs_dim_reduction.png)

+From the above figure, we can see that PCA looks similar to the true dimensions.
+NMF (w/ data shifted up to be non-negative) honestly surprised me here...
+I don't have a good intuition for why adding noise, creates that elongated shape... ¯\_ (ツ)_/¯.
+Ideally it wouldn't - it might give the impression that there is some sort of "trajectory" but we see here that just noise can create that illusion.

-From the above figure, we can see that t-SNE and UMAP (default params) create the appearance of structure from random Gaussian distributions, even when doing a 100 fold dimension reduction, knowing what the true dimensions are.
+When we look at the t-SNE and UMAP (default params), we find that they create the appearance of structure from random Gaussian distributions, even when doing a 100 fold dimension reduction, knowing what the true dimensions are.
 We also see that as noise increases, this structure gets blurier (usurprising, we'll circle back to that).
+If you're not familiar with SOM, it might look strange, but it just places observations inside of a 2D grid, so that's why it looks uniform; overall it visually looks like it made something Gaussian-ish, but the grid pattern makes it a bit harder to interpret.

 You might be balking, thinking that this is still the 2 dims to 2 dims examples.
 It's not.
 Below, you'll see the heatmaps of exactly what the input data was.
 It's clear from the below that we really have our 2 main sources of variation, with varying levels of noise.
 The scatter plots on the right show the correlation between the main source variable, and an example of one of its 100 redundant features.
 Note however that, as we increase the spread of the data around this correlation, we really are adding another dimension (imgine an orthogonal line that would cut across, that we'd need to explain this noise).
 We can see this also if we try to estimate the "intrinsic dimensionality" as noted above the heatmaps.